jonbrowndeveloper/p4/readme.md

 ## Notes for instructor

 I will give a little background.
 I wanted to create a web application that used microphone input to then record and be saved to the web server.
 Sounded simple enough.
 However, I sunk around 15+ hours in this last week going through various forums and quasi walkthroughs to try and get it working.
 Unfortunately, I was not able to get all the javascript to work with laravel.
 So, around a day ago I scrapped the whole project and came up with this idea.
 While it isn't exactly what I was originally wanting to do, it gets the job done.

+The application will take in a YouTube link as well as some form data and then store it within the database.
+It will then be able to be viewed, edited, or deleted from the main Library page.